Upset Tummy Protocol

 #1 Fasting (from solid foods)

 Fasting is the willful refrainment of food for a period of time.
 Fasting should only be done with dogs older than a year old.
-If your dog is younger than 1 year, disregard this step and opt for feeding a bland diet instead.
+If your dog is younger than 1 year, disregard this step and feed a bland diet instead.

 Fasting adult dogs will give their digestive system a break and allow whatever is messing up their system to have a chance to clear out, reset, and recover from the inflammation inside.